wttech/aet/documentation/src/main/wiki/Dictionary.md

 a database abstraction layer which contains versioned data (data grid).

 *Execute Java Script Modifier*
-a modifier that allows to execute JavaScript code.
+a modifier that allows to execute JavaScript code on the tested page.

 *Executor*
 see *Test Executor*.